namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 As a result, our local MLP CLI–based code search now covers the full set of platform repositories more reliably, reducing blind spots during debugging and development and making cross-repo investigation more dependable.

+## Enhanced semantic search validation by doubling dataset size and adding Precision@10, confirming the hosted model’s slight edge over baseline., (2025-02-01)
+continuing the effort to help validate typesense embedding models as an alternative, I roughly doubled my golden evaluation dataset and introduced another strong evaluation metric, Precision@K=10 , into my existing suite of MAP and MRR.
+And good news is that now with more a larger evaluation dataset I could see that the new candidate embedding model was actually slightly outperforming the previous one.
+I am aware however that although these are strong industry standard information retrieval metrics, they are still proxies to business metrics which I do not have and would only be available through true customer facing a/b testing which I do not have yet but I felt the need to at least an initial method of evaluation before we can start testing with actual customers.

 ## Introduced reusable methods for row- and column-level comparison of large DataFrames to debug integration test failures., (2025-02-06)
 While investigating a puzzling top-driver integration test mismatch, I went deep into comparing very large DataFrames produced before and after a Databricks upgrade.